zouliming/jquerypagewalkthrough.github.com/README.md

     wrapper: '', //an ID of page element HTML that you want to highlight
     margin: 0, //margin for highlighted area, may use CSS syntax i,e: '10px 20px 5px 30px'
     popup: {
-      content: '', //ID content of the walkthrough
+      content: '', // Literal string content for the step, or a selector for which to pull the HTML from (see note above)
       type: 'modal', //tooltip, modal, nohighlight
       position: 'top', //position for tooltip and nohighlight type only: top, right, bottom, left
       offsetHorizontal: 0, //horizontal offset for the walkthrough